PrunaAI/pruna-tutorials/README.md

 # Tutorials
 Notebooks using the Pruna AI libraries
 ## Requirements
-Please install the Pruna package from PyPI: https://pypi.org/project/pruna/
+1- Please install the Pruna package from PyPI: https://pypi.org/project/pruna/ 2- Please contact the pruna team for an api_key: ...